farazii1159/Pdfly-pdf-toolkit/README.md

 (If this is a brand-new repo instead of pushing to the existing Word2PDF one, use `git init`, `git remote add origin ...`, `git push -u origin main`.)

-`.env.local`, `node_modules`, and build artifacts are already excluded via `.gitignore`.
+`.env.local`, `.env.sentry-build-plugin`, `node_modules`, and build artifacts are already excluded via `.gitignore`.

 ---

 # License

-This project was built as a student portfolio / internship assignment.
+This project was built By Me as a student portfolio / internship assignment.